aragon/hack/docs/cli-dao-commands.md

 - `agent-proxy`: Address of the Agent app proxy.
 - `target-addr`: Address where the action is being executed.
-- `method`: Name of the method being executed in the app (e.g. `withdrawTokens`).
+- `method`: Name of the method being executed in the app (e.g. `transfer`).
 - `arguments`: The arguments that the method will be executed with (each separated by a space).

 ## dao token

-Commands used to create
+Commands used to create and interact with the tokens your DAO will use.

 ### dao token new

+Create a new [MiniMe](https://github.com/Giveth/minime) token.

 ```
 dao token new <token-name> <symbol> [decimal-units] [transfer-enabled]
 ```
-- `token-name`:
+- `token-name`: Full name of the new Token.
-- `symbol`:
+- `symbol`: Symbol of the new Token.
-- `decimal-units`:
-- `transfer-enabled`:
+- `decimal-units`: Total decimal units the new token will use.
+Defaults to `18`.
+- `transfer-enabled`: Whether the new token will have transfers enabled.
+Defaults to `true`.

 ### dao token change-controller

-Used to set the token-manager instances as the token-controller on our token.
+Change the controller of a MiniMe token.

 ```
 dao token change-controller <token-addr> <new-controller-addr>